Social Icons

 Directed by John Huston

-This was a better outing by John Houston.
-I so much prefer this movie to his 1941’s The Maltese Falcon.
-Huston has done many great movies with many tagged as classics and this one is just as well deserving of the term classic.
+This was a better outing by John Huston.
+I much prefer this movie to his 1941’s The Maltese Falcon.
+Huston has made many great movies, with many tagged as classics, and this one is just as deserving of the term "classic."

-What I liked about this movie is the irony which Howard (a character played by John Huston’s father Walter Huston) sees in it.
-It was like they went three-sixty and landed where they started, but this time two of them now have a better idea of how they would take their lives from now on.
+What I liked about this movie is the irony that Howard (a character played by John Huston’s father, Walter Huston) sees in it.
+It’s like they went full circle and ended up where they started, but this time, two of them have a better idea of how they’ll live their lives from now on.

-What makes this movie fantastic is when you have not read the book the movie is based on.
-John Huston wrote the screenplay and directed the movie based on a 1935 book of the same name by B. Traven.
+What makes this movie fantastic is watching it without having read the book it’s based on.
+John Huston wrote the screenplay and directed the movie, adapting it from a 1935 book of the same name by B. Traven.

-The movie plot can be summarized in a sentence, You should never say never and money brings out the worst in us.
-Which basically was there from the start, is just that money brings it out to the open.
+The movie’s plot can be summarized in one sentence: You should never say never, and money brings out the worst in us.
+This theme is there from the start, but money just brings it out into the open.

-We get to meet Dobbs (Humphery Bogart), living in 1925 Mexico trying to get any job for some money to get by.
+We meet Dobbs (Humphrey Bogart), living in 1925 Mexico, trying to find any job to earn some money to get by.
 Down on his luck, he begs for money.
-He runs into another American Curtin (Tim Holt) and they two talk about how hard things have been for them.
-A Con Man hires them to work on a site for him and when they are done he refuses to pay them, running away from them.
+He runs into another American, Curtin (Tim Holt), and the two talk about how hard things have been for them.
+A con man hires them to work on a site for him, but when they finish, he refuses to pay them and runs away.

-The time it takes to get to the above point in the movie may make you think the above is a spoiler, but it is not.
+The time it takes to get to this point in the movie might make you think the above is a spoiler, but it’s not.

-They used their last cash to get a decent bed at what can best be described as a flophouse.
-There an old man named Howard is telling tales of gold.
-Dobbs gets interested, but does not have the money to fund the expedition.
+They use their last cash to get a decent bed at what can best be described as a flophouse.
+There, an old man named Howard tells tales of gold.
+Dobbs gets interested but doesn’t have the money to fund the expedition.
+The next day, the lucky two run into the man who cheated them out of their pay.
+They track him down and manage to get their money.
+They use that money, along with some Dobbs luckily comes into, to board a train and go searching for gold dust.

-Their train was attacked by bandits, who will later have significant roles in the remainder of the movie.
+Their train is attacked by bandits, who later play significant roles in the remainder of the movie.

-The trio got lucky, but the time they spent together gathering all these gold dust, did not do anything good for their minds and it is those crazy behaviors that this movie is about.
+The trio gets lucky, but the time they spend together gathering gold dust doesn’t do anything good for their minds.
+It’s these crazy behaviors that the movie is really about.

-Fun, captivating and interesting.
-I recommend this movie to any one who wants to see a good movie take turns on them and leave them wondering how things got so lost.
+Fun, captivating, and interesting.
+I recommend this movie to anyone who wants to see a good movie take unexpected turns and leave them wondering how things got so out of hand.

 0 comments: